alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 Software which functions
 as an End-to-End Secure Messenger
-**MUST** satisfy the following principles, and **MUST** satisfy these principles in respect the provided definitions for all forms of communication and data-sharing that the software offers,
+**MUST** satisfy the following principles, and **MUST** satisfy these principles in respect of the provided definitions for all forms of communication and data-sharing that the software offers,